the-moog/vscode-dashboard/README.md

 ## Workspace colors

 This version support getting colors from vscode settings of project.
-All you need to enable this feature is select the `> Workspace Color` in project tab.
+All you need to enable this feature is select the `> Workspace Color` in color selector when adding a tab to project dashboard.

 > Here is a good extension which is automagically setting up workspace colors: [Window Colors](https://marketplace.visualstudio.com/items?itemName=stuart.unique-window-colors))